BabylonJS/Documentation/content/communityExtensions/editor/gettingStarted.md

 ## Welcome to the Babylon.JS Editor documentation

 Welcome to the documentation of the Babylon.JS Editor.
 A series of tutorials are available to understand the basics of the Editor.
-It is recommanded to read the tutorials before starting with the Editor.
+It is recommended to read the tutorials before starting with the Editor.

 Please note that the editor is a community project maintained mostly by Julien Moreau-Mathis ([@luaacro](https://twitter.com/Luaacro)).